-Bacon cheese muffin biscuits are like a savory biscuit and muffin all in one!
+Bacon cheese muffin biscuits are a savory biscuit and muffin all in one.

-- Bacon – 10 bacon strips are cooked in a frying pan, blotted with a paper towel and chopped small.
+- BACON: 10 bacon strips are cooked in a frying pan, blotted with a paper towel and chopped small.
+The thin-style bacon works best for this recipe.
+You can also use chopped bacon topping to save time.

-- Cheese – 1 cup of grated cheddar cheese is needed.
-You can also use grated mozzarella
+- CHEESE: Shredded cheddar cheese adds wonderful flavor.
+You can also use grated mozzarella.

 How To Make Bacon Cheese Muffin Biscuits

-- Cook Bacon – First, cook 10 strips of bacon.
+- First, cook the bacon.
 Once cooked, pat dry with a paper towel and slice into bite-size pieces.

-- Dry Ingredients – Mix together the flour, brown sugar, ground flaxseed, baking powder and baking soda.
+- In a large bowl, mix together the flour, brown sugar, ground flaxseed, baking powder and baking soda according to full recipe card instructions below.

-- Wet Ingredients – Beat one egg with the milk, then pour into the dry ingredients bowl.
+- Beat one egg with the milk, then add to the dry ingredients bowl.
+Fold in the cheddar cheese and chopped bacon.

 You can also freeze these muffins easily.
 I like to wrap mine individually in parchment and place them all in a large freezer bag.
 This helps to prevent freezer burn.
-You can store these indefinitely in the freezer, but they tend to taste freshest when gobbled up within 3 months.
+These tend to taste freshest when gobbled up within 3 months.

 More Muffin Recipes

-- Cottage Cheese Muffins – These are mildly sweet and lend perfectly to toppings like butter or a dollop of yogurt.
+- Cottage Cheese Muffins are mildly sweet and lend perfectly to toppings like butter or a dollop of yogurt.

-- Oatmeal Muffins with Six Flavors To Try – These are the perfect grab-and-go breakfast.
+- Oatmeal Muffins with Six Flavors To Try are the perfect grab-and-go breakfast.

-- Pancake Mini Muffins – An easy way to cook a batch of pancakes.
+- Pancake Mini Muffins are an easy way to cook a batch of pancakes.

-- Banana Oatmeal Muffins – Delicious without a lot of fuss.
+- Banana Oatmeal Muffins are delicious without a lot of fuss.

 Did you love these bacon cheese muffin biscuits?
-Be sure to leave a rating below and subscribe to my newsletter!
+Be sure to leave a rating below!

 Bacon Cheese Muffin Biscuits